mlanza/solomode/docs/scoring-guide.md

 *These categories have not yet been determined, but there will be approximately 5.*

 ## Scoring
-Registered plays earn points plus bonuses for both solo modes (added to the solo mode scoreboard) and players who registered  plays (added to the player scoreboard).
+Registered plays earn points plus bonuses for both solo modes (added to the submission scoreboard) and players who registered  plays (added to the player scoreboard).

 Every registered play earns:
 * 1 point